Disclaimer: Gundam Wing and all its characters © Sotsu Agency, Sunrise, and TV Asahi. All fics are not for profit.

 "So are you!
 Well, are you a clone?"

 There was an awkward pause.
 "I don't know.
 Maybe we're relatives of clones.
 You're not one of my sisters, then?"

 The girl tilted her head.
 "Definitely not.
 I'm an only child."

 "Oh," the boy mimicked her tone.
 "I'm the only son in my family, but I'm not unique at all.
 I'm a copy."

 "Copy of…a copy.
 There are twenty-nine people whom I was copied from, and they are copies of each other too.
 I don't know."
 The boy shrugged and extended his hand.
 "My name is Quatre Raberba Winner."

-Quatre choked.
+Quatre coughed.
 The girl chuckled, probably at how the boy pronounced the r's in his name with difficulty.
 She accepted his hand.
 "I'm Dorothy Catalonia.
 Pleased to meet you."

 "Right, I'm just dreaming," Quatre decided, though he was still gaping incredulously at the scene.
 What else could this be?
 After he was exposed to ZERO, his subconscious became very active and sensitive, inserting unneeded episodes in his mind—usually from the past—that would give him a message, like a daily horoscope.
 This was something different; there was an enigmatic pain as a preamble and everything was palpable.
 No way could this be a flashback, for he could not recall meeting her before he enrolled in the Sanc Kingdom Institute.
 The only Dorothy he knew when he was small was the character in an pre-colonial Earthling story.

-"The only Dorothy I know is the character from the Wonderful Wizard of Oz," the kid mused, sending Quatre choking again.
+"The only Dorothy I know is the character from the Wonderful Wizard of Oz," the kid mused, sending Quatre almost choking on his food again.
 "Are you and that Dorothy the same person?"